EricRBruck/Java_Head-First/README.md

 >Using interfaces (the best solution!)

 ##### Chapter 9 - Life and Death of an Object: constructors and memory management #####
->The stach and the heap, where objects and variables live
+>The stack and the heap, where objects and variables live
 >
 >Methods on the stack
 >